Science, TECHNOLOGY, Engineering, ARts, and Math AT AVON OLD FARMS SCHOOL

 As hands-on learners, boys respond well to technology when it comes to learning not only science, engineering, and math, but also digital arts, robotics, and 3-D design.

 The proliferation of social media and technology has changed the way educators teach, how students learn, and the way teachers and students communicate.US News & World Report

 In addition to specialized, technology-centered courses in the curriculum, Avon Old Farms boasts several state-of-the-art computer labs on campus loaded with special design and engineering software.

 As a college preparatory school, Avon Old Farms is committed to providing students with opportunities in and out of the classroom to develop the technological skills necessary to meet the challenges of higher education and the world beyond.

 Recent advances in the technology of computers and software have made using Computer-Aided Design central to the art of architecture and engineering.
 Students interested in learning more about this field have an opportunity to work on drafting and design at Avon with engineering teachers.

-In our robotics program, students with varying interests collaborate: all work together – from sketching designs, to creating parts on a 3-D printer, to programming the robot for competition.
+In our robotics program, students with varying interests collaborate to create a final structure: from sketching designs, to creating parts on a 3-D printer, to programming the robot for competition.